Rinbo/clubhouse-v2/worklog.md

 ## Resource deletion

-Thoroughly test deletion of users, parents, children, teams and clubs.
+- Thoroughly test deletion of users, parents, children, teams and clubs.
 Make sure everything is removed properly (including images)
+- Club statistics endpoint for show what gets deleted when deleting a club

 ## Messaging